evildmp/vurt/articles/twelve-rules.rst

 Be alert for invitations to express pride.
 A question about (for example) your academic achievements is partly about the plain facts of your academic record, but it's also about how you relate to it.
 Your pride about a particular academic achievement says a lot to an interviewer.

-If the invitation is explicit ("What are you proud about in your studies?") you really must answer answer that question.
+If the invitation is explicit ("What are you proud of in your studies?") you really must answer answer that question.
 Sometimes it's not explicit ("How did you do in your studies?") but even then you need to see this as an invitation and opportunity to share what what you're proud about.

 Useless self-deprecation
 ------------------------------

-Consider this: an interviewer refers to a project you were involved in and says: "That's impressive, it looks like it took some fairly sophisticated Python skills to deliver successfully".
-Perhaps you immediately think of all the mistakes, dead-ends and bungled implementations that you came up with along the way, and the numerous people who helped dig you out of your own holes.
-But **do not reply**: "Oh no, actually I'm really not ..." and try to wave away the admiration.
+An interviewer refers to a project you were involved in and says: "That's impressive, it looks like it took some fairly sophisticated Python skills to deliver successfully". **Do not reply**: "Oh no, actually I'm really not ..." and try to wave away the admiration (even if your first thought is of all the mistakes, dead-ends and bungled implementations that you came up with along the way, and the numerous people who helped dig you out of your own holes).

 Self-deprecation is not humility.
 It's false and distancing, a deflection from scrutiny of yourself.
 Candidates sometimes say self-deprecating things because they're rattled by an interviewer's praise or admiration.
 Perhaps they worry that they're accepting something they don't really deserve, but *whatever* the reason, it doesn't make them look more honest and humble.
 It makes them look evasive and dubious, as if their other apparent praiseworthy attributes might also not be what they seem.